The Complete Starter Kit to Stashing Every Damn Month

 Your approach to changing each of the items on your list will be different.

-There's also going to be both changes that have significant impact in improving your money situation and changes that will have minimal impact.
+There are also going to be both changes that have significant impact in improving your money situation and changes that will have minimal impact.

 So after you make your list, head back to the top of your list and write down these two headers: